AnaghaBaby123/technical-chatbot/README.md

-# Pfeuffer RAG Chatbot
+# RAG-based Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot developed for technical machines.
-The chatbot enables users to ask questions about machine documentation and receive AI-generated answers based on the available manuals and documentation.
+A Retrieval-Augmented Generation (RAG) chatbot developed for answering queries regarding machines.
+It uses Qdrant databse and enables machine based filtering based on the selected machine.

----

-## Features

-- Retrieval-Augmented Generation (RAG)
-- Multi-machine document support
-- Section based chunking strategy
-- Machine-based filtering
-- PDF document ingestion
-- Dockerized deployment
-- Machine selection interface
-- Multilingual query support
-- Local Large Language Model (LLM)

 ---

 ## Tech Stack